abingdonpta/abingdonpta/content/about/volunteer.md

 - take a training that is provided by APS
 - have a criminal background check processed by APS

 The process takes about a week to complete.
+When you start your application, please notify Nikki Jondahl, Abingdon's Volunteer and Partnership Liaison, at [Nicole.jondahl@apsva.us](mailto:Nicole.jondahl@apsva.us).

 {{< button href="https://abingdon.apsva.us/families/volunteer" >}}Click Here to Volunteer with Abingdon Elementary{{< /button >}}